Grand Erg Oriental: Natural phenomena

 The Grand Erg Oriental is a desert, a natural region receiving very little rainfall.
-It is the largest Erg in Algeria, the next in size being the much smaller Grand Erg Occidental ('Western Sand Sea').
-The largest erg of the Sahara is probably As-Sahra al-Libiyah, which straddles the inland border of Libya and Egypt.
+It is the largest Erg in Algeria, and probably the largest erg of the Sahara.
+The next largest erg in Algeria, being much smaller, is the Grand Erg Occidental ('Western Sand Sea').
 Erg is a Tamachek Berber word, and also a geographic term of art.

 The Grand Erg Oriental used to be associated with the Wadi Igharghar, a mostly dry and buried river with a sizable network of tributaries which, should it possess any water, would flow north into the erg from the Ahaggar mountains of the central Sahara.
 Yet such dry, anciently-made river beds, lying seemingly useless beneath the desert sands, can preserve the infrequent rain water, by carrying it off underground and so rescue the moisture from an otherwise "intense and almost instantaneous" evaporation.

 A buried river bed "not only serves in certain cases to carry into the heart of the desert the waters of distant rains which have fallen outside the desert domain, but in it the waters of the local storms are concentrated and carried swiftly to the alluvial basins where they are imbibed by the lighter earth and form lasting reserves within its depths.
 The result is that what vegetation survives is localized along the wadi beds or in their basins; in fact the words wadi and pasturage are interchangeable in the language of the nomads, who habitually reside in such places."

 For these and similar reasons concerning the desert ecology of water, the geographer and historian of the Sahara E.-F. Gautier once wrote referring to the Grand Erg Oriental as "the great Igharghar Erg".
 Accordingly, surface moisture, seasonal pastures, and wells may reflect unseen conditions beneath the sands.
 What appears as an entirely inhospitable erg can elsewhere, in stark contrast, offer the fruits of "some buried wadi".